Draeze83/Simple-Student-Information-System-SQLite-/README.md

 mvn -version
 ```

 No other software needs to be installed.
-The database engine (SQLite) and all other required libraries are bundled directly into the project.
+The database (SQLite) and all other required libraries are bundled directly into the project.

 ---

 ## How to Build

-Navigate to the `sis` folder inside the project directory.
+Navigate to the `sis/` folder inside the project directory.
 This is where the `pom.xml` build file and source code are located.

 **On Linux or macOS:**
 ```bash